Bachelor of Business Administration

 Our Prior Learning and Assessment (PLA) Center offers flexible, efficient ways to recognize college-level learning you have acquired through life experiences outside the traditional college classroom.
 You have the opportunity to earn credit through several nontraditional methods, and to save time and money by gaining college credit for what you already know.
 Contact Us

-LEARN FROM COMMUNICATION PROFESSIONALS
+LEARN FROM MARKETING PROFESSIONALS

 BAKER BUILDS ACHIEVERS